ngevorkyan/PowerBI-ClaudeAI/README.md

 Open the Claude Desktop configuration file.

-And paste the code you can find in this repository 👆: claude_desktop_config.json
+And replace it with this code : * [Claude Desktop Config](https://github.com/ngevorkyan/PowerBI-ClaudeAI/blob/main/claude_desktop_config.json)

 Change existing path with your mcp path.